 The Starry Night Behind Van Gogh’s Eyes

-The Starry Night Behind Van Gogh’s Eyes is more than a painting.
-It’s a window into the mind of a man wrestling with isolation, illness, and the yearning for peace.
+The Starry Night Behind Van Gogh’s Eyes is a window into the mind of a man wrestling with isolation, illness, and the yearning for peace.

 By 1889, Van Gogh had endured rejection, emotional instability, and deep solitude.
 Living at the asylum in Saint-Rémy, he turned inward.
 His routine was quiet and structured, filled with painting, reflection, and the hope of healing.